GStreamer/gstreamer/Basic+tutorial+16+Platform-specific+elements.markdown

 that their pipelines cannot be interconnected.
 However, through this element, GStreamer can benefit from the decoding elements present in Direct Show. `dshowdecwrapper` wraps multiple Direct Show decoders so they can be embedded in a GStreamer pipeline.
-Use the `gst-inspect` tool (see [Basic tutorial 10: GStreamer tools](Basic%2Btutorial%2B10%253A%2BGStreamer%2Btools.html)) to see the available decoders.
+Use the `gst-inspect-1.0` tool (see [Basic tutorial 10: GStreamer tools](Basic%2Btutorial%2B10%253A%2BGStreamer%2Btools.html)) to see the available decoders.